 The Undertaker vs. Brock Lesnar(c) w/Paul Heyman

 Not much needs to be said about this classic battle.
 To call it a war simply doesn’t do it justice.
 In 2002 Brock Lesnar was the “next big thing” in WWE.
 Having gone through Rob Van Dam, Ric Flair, and Hulk Hogan, Lesnar was looking to conquer the legacy of Undertaker and “Hell in a Cell”, the match Undertaker had made famous.
-At this time in WWE HIAC wasn’t yet the “Devil’s Playground”, it was hell itself; the most violent, barbaric match in all of WWE, guaranteed to provide the kind of blood and guts action old school fans had cut their teeth on.
+At this time in WWE HIAC wasn’t yet the “Devil’s Playground”, it was hell itself; the most barbaric match in all of WWE, guaranteed to provide the kind of hard-hitting action old school fans had cut their teeth on.
 This match fit the bill in spades.
 This was only the second HIAC to be fought entirely within the confines of the cell, after the aforementioned Undertaker/Boss Man match.
-Featuring incredible violence, hellacious amounts of blood, and some of the best psychology in match history, this HIAC remains as much a classic as the debut match itself.
+Featuring incredible hard-hitting action and some of the best psychology in match history, this HIAC remains as much a classic as the debut match itself.

 — “Hell in a Cell” (WATCH – 1:47:33)

 WWE Bad Blood 2004 • June 13, 2004